jotaen/klog/Specification.md

 ## V. Footnotes

-The following footnotes are purely informational.
+The following footnotes are purely informational, to make contextual background information explicit.
-Their purpose is to preserve contextual info that would otherwise be left implicit.

 [^indst]: The indentation must be uniform, otherwise the levels can’t be determined
     unambiguously.
 E.g., if 4 spaces are encountered at the beginning of the line, it would be unclear whether that is 2 * 2 spaces or 1 * 4 spaces.
-[^resui]: A line in the record summary can’t start with blank characters, so that they can’t
+[^resui]: Lines in the record summary can’t start with blank characters, to avoid that they
-    be visually confused with the (indented) entries.
+    might be visually confused with the (indented) entries.
 There is no strict technical reason for this, though.
-[^iwses]: In contrast to record summaries, entry summaries can start with whitespace.
+[^iwses]: In contrast to record summaries, lines in entry summaries can start with blank
+    characters.
 That is for allowing the user to vertically align the summary text on all entry lines.
 A by-effect of this rule is that there can never be a third indentation level.
 [^csitn]: The character set that a tag is allowed to consist of is deliberately limited,
     so that tags can appear as natural words in the flow of a sentence.
 E.g.:
-    `Went to the #office, then to the #gym!`.
-That’s also why tag names should be interpreted as case-insensitive.
+    `#Office day (#coding, #meetings)`.
+That’s also why tag names are to be interpreted as case-insensitive.
 (Tag values, on the other hand, are always to be interpreted literally.)
 [^qutvl]: The main use-case for quoted tag values is for literal references, such as a project id,
     or a name: `#project="2022/7.2"` or `#call="Liz Jones"`.
 That’s also why tag values are always to be interpreted as case-sensitive (in contrast to tag names).
 [^plrep]: The `?` placeholder in open ranges can be repeated, to allow users to visually
     align it with other entries.
 E.g. `8:00-?????` has the same width as `8:00-9:00`.
-[^oasor]: Open ranges to be only allowed to appear once per record has a mere practical motivation.
+[^oasor]: Open ranges only being allowed to appear once per record has a mere practical motivation:
-    It’s important for making interactions with tools easier.
-Otherwise, when stopping activities via a tool, it might be ambiguous which of the open ranges it should apply to.
+    it’s important for making interactions with tools easier.
+Otherwise, when stopping activities via a tool, it might be ambiguous which of the open ranges is meant.
 [^fcocr]: By allowing a file to only contain records and nothing else, a klog file can effectively
-    be treated as a plain-text database.
-That makes it easy to process files programmatically, because every record acts as a self-contained unit of data.
+    be perceived as a text-based database.
+That makes it easy to process files programmatically, because every record is a self-contained and strictly structured unit of data.